 How to Help the Shawnigan Lake Museum

-The Shawnigan Lake Museum was founded in 1977 and has been managed by the Shawnigan Lake Historical Society.
+The Shawnigan Lake Historical Society was founded in 1977 and has managed the Shawnigan Lake Museum since 1983.

 If you fill out one of the forms below someone will contact you to discuss your options.

 The museum relies on and would not exist without the generosity of the community, staff and volunteers.

 Every donation, membership and sponsorship is a valued contribution to its ongoing operations and success.

 The Shawnigan Lake Museum is a non-profit organization and a registered charity.